Biochemical Pharmacology

 Biochemical pharmacology has a wide range of applications in pharmaceutical research and development.
 These include:

-- Identifying new drug target
+- Identifying new drug targets

 - Characterizing the mechanism of action of drugs